 - technology transactions

-Automotive sector clients turn to Arnold & Porter to address novel issues relating to emerging technologies, connected cars, autonomous driving, and artificial intelligence, as well as complex regulatory, trade and compliance concerns.
+Automotive sector clients turn to Arnold & Porter to address novel issues relating to emerging technologies, connected cars, autonomous driving, alternative fuels, and artificial intelligence, as well as complex regulatory, trade and compliance concerns.
 We regularly serve as national trial and strategic counsel in high stakes litigation, and our lawyers have successfully managed and tried automotive and transportation-related product liability, mass tort, antitrust, and complex actions in the most notorious plaintiffs' jurisdictions.
 Our cross-border capabilities allow us to provide comprehensive, one-stop solutions for clients operating in global markets.

 Toyota Motor Sales USA Inc. in diverse transactions, including agreements involving hydrogen fuel.